wiseleyb/Sensis/README.markdown

     res["results"].size == res.results.size

 ## Config
-If you don't want to pass your api_key or endpoint env (test/prod, defaults to test if it's not passed) every time you can put it config/sensis.yml
+If you don't want to pass your api_key or endpoint env every time you can put it config/sensis.yml

     development:
       api_key: abcdefg